projectcalico/calico/README.md

 ### Starting a cluster with Vagrant

-If you do not have a test cluster running Kubernetes 1.8 with RBAC and Initializers, this section will walk you through creating one on your local machine using [Vagrant].
+If you do not have a test cluster running Kubernetes 1.8 or later with RBAC and Initializers, this section will walk you through creating one on your local machine using [Vagrant].

 If you already have a test cluster, you can skip to [installing Calico](#install-calico).